 - The Essential Silver Surfer is full of this.
 When he meets a scientist who invents a device that might let him leave Earth but needs money to make it, the Surfer decides to get a job.
 He can't (because he doesn't have a Social Security number, he's not in the union, and he's funny-looking) so almost robs a bank in desperation, forgetting he can manipulate matter and could just make the scientist's gear for him.
 He spends about eight comics looking for someone who won't hate him for being "a silver-skinned freak" before he remembers that the Fantastic Four were quite friendly... need I go on?

 - In Marvel Zombies, the zombies are attacking Doctor Doom's castle and the Scarlet Witch is infected by the Punisher.
-Gee, Scarlet Witch, did it never occur to you you could just teleport him and the other zombies away like you did with Ash earlier?
+Gee, Scarlet Witch, did it never occur to you to just teleport him and the other zombies away like you did with Ash earlier?
 Or teleport Enchantress away earlier so Dazzler wouldn't be infected?
-It is also never explained why Doom didn't just kill Enchantress in the beginning like he did later.

 - The last frame of the Spider-Man comic featuring the defeat of the Sinister Six in their first appearance had Doctor Octopus, the Vulture, Electro, Kraven the Hunter, Mysterio, and Sandman sitting in a police jail cell complaining about being defeated.
 How could the Sandman, a being who can turn into sand, be trapped in a common jail cell?